Ottawa police further reduce ‘secure area’ of downtown

 The House of Commons voted Monday night in favour of a motion to approve the extraordinary and temporary measures in the Emergencies Act, which Prime Minister Justin Trudeau invoked last week in a bid to end blockades in Ottawa and at several border crossings.

 The motion passed with a vote of 185 in favour to 151 against, with the New Democrats voting alongside the governing Liberals.
-MPs with the Conservative Party of and the Bloc Quebecois opposed the motion.
+MPs with the Conservative Party of Canada and the Bloc Quebecois opposed the motion.

 The powers declared under the Emergencies Act are in effect for 30 days from the declaration of the emergency, which was made official last week.
 The Senate must also vote on the government’s request.